return to home

 "A haunting story of the powers of love and war, the demands of history and desire, and the unforgettable people who seek, against overwhelming odds, a kind of redemption.
 A great read from a writer to watch." - Janet Peery, National Book Award Finalist for River Beyond the World

-The information about The Lotus Eaters shown above was first featured in "The BookBrowse Review" - BookBrowse's online-magazine that keeps our members abreast of notable and high-profile books publishing in the coming weeks.
-In most cases, the reviews are necessarily limited to those that were available to us ahead of publication.
-If you are the publisher or author of this book and feel that the reviews shown do not properly reflect the range of media opinion now available, please send us a message with the mainstream media reviews that you would like to see added.
+This information about The Lotus Eaters was first featured in "The BookBrowse Review" - BookBrowse's membership magazine, and in our weekly "Publishing This Week" newsletter.
+Publication information is for the USA, and (unless stated otherwise) represents the first print edition.
+The reviews are necessarily limited to those that were available to us ahead of publication.
+If you are the publisher or author and feel that they do not properly reflect the range of media opinion now available, send us a message with the mainstream reviews that you would like to see added.

 A Stunning Debut